 Filipino Nurses United convenor Eleanor Nolasco said, “Until decent salaries are given in the country, nurses will be forced to leave.”

 A starting wage for a nurse in the US is around $5,000.
 This exceeds the median annual earnings of a nurse working in the country.

 Americans should not also be surprised by the number of Filipinos flocking their country.
 After all, the Philippines was once a US colony before the Japanese colonized the country.

 For many years, Nolasco and the group have been calling the government’s attention for a raise in the minimum wage.
 However, two weeks before the former President Benigno Aquino III stepped down from the presidency, he rejected the bill seeking to increase the pay of the nurses.
 His reason was because of impending financial consequences for the government, private and non-governmental health institutions.

 Today, their group is now knocking on President Rodrigo’s door to make his promise of change happen for nurses.

-Nolasco added, “You said change is coming, that life should be better for Filipinos.
-Better status for nurses mean decent job and wages.
-It means better healthcare delivery system for our people.
+Nolasco added, “You said the change is coming, that life should be better for Filipinos.
+Better status for nurses means decent job and wages.
+It means a better healthcare delivery system for our people.
 No more contractualization.”